Let’s Become Our Own First

 Here are four questions to consider that will help you prepare before, stay safe during, and recover after a disaster:

 - What’s your plan?
-Download this emergency plan, and fill it out with your own information and any special circumstances.
+Visit this page, download an emergency plan, and fill it out with your own information and any special circumstances.
 Then print it out and post it someplace you can easily find it (like inside a kitchen cabinet) where you can easily review it and take it with you if necessary.

 - Where’s your bag?
 You’ll want to have a Go Bag (or box) containing anything you’ll need if you have to leave your home for a few days.
 Download this list, think about what you’ll need every day, mark which items pertain to you, and then print it out to use in preparing your bag.